thinking of coming out?

 The process of coming out can be very different for everyone and it can take some time to get to a point where you feel comfortable and confident enough to have those conversations with people.

-We have put together a little question and answers of those most commons questions associated with coming out to friends, family and the work place.
+We have put together a little question and answers of those most commons questions associated with coming out to friends, family and the workplace.
+We also have a coming out stories page where local members have shared their story which we hope will inspire and share their expeirences so you know you’re not alone.

 When should I come out?